r1shabharora/Data_Warehouse/README.md

 # Tableau
-The tableaau dashboard with its captivating visualizations and interactivity
+The tableaau dashboard with its captivating visualizations and interactivity, uncovers a compelling story of Products, Suppliers, Categories, Employees, Customers, Transactions, and Sales.